Limited partners of a partnership that sustains a loss are subject to certain rules.

 The term "limited partnership loss" means the portion of a limited partner's share of the partnership's loss from a business (other than a farming business), property loss or issue expenses related to Québec resources (boxes 1, 3 and 65 of the RL-15 slip) that cannot be deducted because of the partner's at-risk amount.

-The amount of this loss may, however, be deducted from the partner's taxable income for a subsequent year, up to the amount by which the partner's at-risk amount at the end of the partnership's fiscal period ending in the particular year exceeds the aggregate of the following amounts for the fiscal period:
+The amount of this loss can, however, be deducted from the partner's taxable income for a subsequent year (hereinafter “given year”), up to the amount by which the partner's at-risk amount at the end of the partnership's fiscal period ending in the particular year exceeds the aggregate of the following amounts:

-- the partner's share of the federal investment tax credit;
+- the partner's share of the federal investment tax credit for the given year;

-- the partner's share of the partnership's business losses or property losses; and
+- the partner's share of the partnership's business losses or property losses for the partnership's fiscal period ending in the given year; and

-- the partner's share of the Canadian and foreign exploration or development expenses.
+- the partner's share of the Canadian and foreign exploration or development expenses incurred by the partnership for the fiscal period ending in the given year.

 The at-risk amount of a limited partner's interest in a partnership at a specific moment corresponds to the amount by which the aggregate of: